erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 ### Write a BIF

 There was been a discussion thread on Erlang Forums:
 [Looking for a faster RNG].
-Triggered by this the user "potatosallad" wrote an experimental BIF.
+Triggered by this Andrew Bennett [potatosalad] wrote an experimental BIF.

 The suggested BIF `erlang:random_integer(Range)` offered no repeatability, generator state per scheduler, guaranteed